Death toll rises, rescues dwindle in earthquake aftermath

 Turkey’s disaster-management agency said more than 120,000 rescue personnel were now taking part in the effort and more than 12,000 vehicles, including tractors, cranes, bulldozers and excavators had been shipped.

-The Foreign Ministry said 95 countries have offered help, and nearly 7,000 rescue personnel had been sent to assist.
+The Foreign Ministry said 95 countries have offered help, and already nearly 7,000 rescue personnel from 60 countries were on the ground.
+Another 19 countries were expected to send teams, the ministry said.

 Alsayed reported from Bab al-Hawa, Syria, and Bilginsoy from Istanbul.
 Associated Press journalists Mehmet Guzel in Antakya, Turkey; Suzan Fraser in Ankara, Turkey; Emrah Gurel and Yakup Paksoy in Adiyaman, Turkey; Robert Badendieck in Istanbul; Bassem Mroue and Abby Sewell in Beirut; and David Rising in Bangkok contributed.